Lysá nad Labem: History

-Lysá nad Labem was firstly mentioned in Chronica Boemorum, with its existence mentioned in 1034.
-In the 13th century, a castle was built here and until the reign of the Luxembourgs, the town was property of the Czech queens.
-Since 1291, there has been evidence of Lysá being a town.
-In that year, Queen Judith of Habsburg issued a charter to unite the settlements of the Lysá estate into one economic unit.
+The earliest known mention of Lysá nad Labem was in the Chronica Boemorum, related to the death of Oldřich, Duke of Bohemia in 1034.
+In the 13th century, a castle was built here.
+In 1291, Queen Judith of Habsburg issued a charter to unite the settlements of the Lysá estate into one economic unit.
+This led to the establishment of the centre of today's town, which was then called Nová Lysá ('new Lysá'), while the former settlement of Lysá began to be called Stará Lysá.
+From 1293, Lysá was referred to as a market town.
+Until the end of the 14th century, Lysá was a dowry town, ruled by the Bohemian queens.

-During the Hussite Wars the town suffered a lot.
-At the turn of the 15th and 16th century, the Smiřický family of Smiřice rebuilt the dilapidated castle into a late Gothic castle.
+During the Hussite Wars, Lysá was badly damaged and the local castle with the Augustinian monastery were destroyed.
+The Smiřický of Smiřice family bought Lysá in 1446 and owned it until 1529.
+At the turn of the 15th and 16th centuries, they had rebuilt the dilapidated castle into a late Gothic castle.
 In 1548, Emperor Ferdinand I added Lysá to the intimate dominion as a hunting centre.
 After a large fire, he had the castle rebuilt in the Renaissance style.

-The sustainable development of the town was stopped by the Thirty Years' War.
+The development of the town was stopped by the Thirty Years' War.
 In 1647, Lysá was acquired by the empire general Johann von Sporck and then the town began to flourish.
 After the general's death, his son Franz Anton von Sporck began to reign.
 He made the most important changes in 1696 when the Augustinian monastery was restored and the new parish church and the Chapel of Three Kings were built.

 In 1950, the municipality of Litol was merged with the town.